rabbitmq/rabbitmq-website/site/stomp.md

 ## <a id="queue-parameters" class="anchor" href="#queue-parameters">Controlling RabbitMQ Queue Parameters with STOMP</a>

-As of RabbitMQ 3.6.0, it is possible to control queue parameters via STOMP
-headers:
+[Queue properties](queues.html) can be controlled via STOMP headers:

  * `durable` (aliased as `persistent`)
  * `auto-delete`